After Evagrius: The Controversial Legacy of Evagrius of Pontus

 This workshop explores the legacy of Evagrius’s writings in the Byzantine period and in its borderlands of Syria and Armenia, as well as in the medieval west, and is the second of two, coorganised by Notre Dame and Dumbarton Oaks, in order to produce a volume of essays intended to stimulate further investigation of the sources and development of Byzantine monasticism.

-No papers will be given during the weekend, and there will be no audience, only participants.
-Twelve papers will be available to participants upon registration; they will be discussed by respondents and participants over the course of the two days.
-Readers in Dumbarton Oaks library will be able to consult a shelf of Evagrius books made available to us through the kindness of Deborah Brown Stewart, Librarian, Byzantine Studies.
+No papers were given during the weekend, and there was no audience, only participants.
+Twelve papers were available to participants upon registration; they were discussed by respondents and participants over the course of the two days.
+Readers in Dumbarton Oaks library were able to consult a shelf of Evagrius books made available to us through the kindness of Deborah Brown Stewart, Librarian, Byzantine Studies.